Triazolam: Medical uses

 Triazolam is usually used for short-term treatment of acute insomnia and circadian rhythm sleep disorders, including jet lag.
 It is an ideal benzodiazepine for this use because of its fast onset of action and short half-life.
 It puts a person to sleep for about 1.5 hours, allowing its user to avoid morning drowsiness.
 Triazolam is also sometimes used as an adjuvant in medical procedures requiring anesthesia or to reduce anxiety during brief events, such as MRI scans and nonsurgical dental procedures.
-Triazolam is ineffective in maintaining sleep, however, due to its short half-life, with quazepam showing superiority.
+Triazolam is ineffective in maintaining sleep due to its short half-life, with quazepam showing superiority.

 Triazolam is frequently prescribed as a sleep aid for passengers travelling on short- to medium-duration flights.
-If this use is contemplated, the user avoiding the consumption of alcoholic beverages is especially important, as is trying a ground-based "rehearsal" of the medication to ensure that the side effects and potency of this medication are understood by the user prior to using it in a relatively more public environment (as disinhibition can be a common side effect, with potentially severe consequences).
+If this use is contemplated, the user avoiding the consumption of alcohol is especially important, as is trying a ground-based "rehearsal" of the medication to ensure that the side effects and potency of this medication are understood by the user prior to using it in a relatively more public environment (as disinhibition can be a common side effect, with potentially severe consequences).
 Triazolam causes anterograde amnesia, which is why so many dentists administer it to patients undergoing even minor dental procedures.
 This practice is known as sedation dentistry.